Explore each of David Ortiz’s 558 career home runs

 “His power was legit,” Jackson said last fall during the World Series.
 “When David hit one, you knew it was going to go.”

-That immense power is one of the reasons Ortiz will be inducted into Hall of Fame in his first year of eligibility.
+That immense power is one of the reasons Ortiz is being inducted into the Hall of Fame on Sunday in Cooperstown, N.Y.
+He’s entering the Hall in his first year of eligibility.
 He’ll also be one of the few Hall of Famers who played primarily as a designated hitter.
 Ortiz made 87.8 percent of his plate appearances as a DH, the most among Hall of Famers.

 Edgar Martinez (71.6 percent), Frank Thomas (56.5 percent), Jim Thome (46.6 percent), and Paul Molitor (43.9 percent) also spent considerable time as DHs.
 Molitor, Thomas, and Thome also went in on the first ballot.